igmen-j/Merge-Sort/README.md

 -- Enter inputs
 -- See the created solution.txt file

-- A ready made txt file is also available in this repo
+- A ready made txt file is also available in this repo:  https://github.com/igmen-j/Merge-Sort/blob/master/solution.txt